Emory University

 -

-Can a phone app curb HIV in rural america? new study aims to find out
+Can a phone app boost HIV prevention in rural america?

-Prevention OngoingThis study tests a mobile app called Combine to see if it helps rural men who have sex with men get tested for HIV and STIs and start taking PrEP (a daily pill that prevents HIV).
-About 473 men in the rural southern U.S. will use the app and be assigned to one of four groups, som…
+Prevention OngoingThis study tests a mobile app called Combine to help gay, bisexual, and other men who have sex with men in rural southern US get tested for HIV and STIs and start taking PrEP (a daily pill that prevents HIV).
+About 473 men will use the app and be placed into one of four groups: s…

 Phase: NA • Sponsor: Emory University • Aim: Prevention